 1. Morning Music Rituals

-Start the day with a music activity.
-Play an upbeat song as students enter or have a brief sing-along to set a positive tone for the day.
+Start the day with music.
+Play a happy song as kids walk in.
+A short sing-along can set a good mood for the day.

 2. Incorporate Music into Lessons